20 Examples of Physical Assets To Invest In

 Maybe you have some farmland or live in a rural area?
 Perhaps you aspire to be a hobby farmer.
 If so, you may have the option to raise livestock.

-It may sound crazy, but it’s not.
+It may sound like 1 of the more unusual investments you can make, but it’s not.
 I was on vacation recently and met a man and a woman that raise honey bees.
 Yes.
 Honey bees are a form of livestock.

 My neighbor has a beehive on his property.
 Just last week he brought me a jar of his homemade honey.